rgant/brainfry/src/app/identity/README.md

 subtle differences:

 1. Login
-2. Reset Password (need two _new_ password fields that have different autocomple and autofocus)
+2. Reset Password (needs two _new_ password fields that have different autocomple and autofocus)
 3. Change Email
+4. Change Password (needs two _new_ password fields that have different autocomple and autofocus, plus the current password field)

 If we add self signup then you could add Join to both of those lists, but perhaps with other subtle differences.